darcys22/taxwiki/pages/concepts.md

 # Concepts

-Tax consists mostly smaller concepts that all sum together to give you your taxable income.
+Tax consists mostly smaller concepts that all sum together to give you your [taxable income](concepts/taxable-income).
 The idea of a concept is not defined anywhere in tax legislation but they are things that are recurring throughout all returns.
 The order here is generally the same as what is found in a return and where a return numbers a concept I have included that reference number here.
-Most of these won't apply to you, tax usually take a whitelist(?) approach to things that are included in your return (If a definition is relevant then it is included in your tax income)
+Most of these won't apply to you, the approach that tax legislation generally takes is that some thin is defined (Such as Salary and Wages Income), and if you meet that definition then that amount is to be included in your return (If a definition is relevant then it is included in your tax income).

 ## [The Australian Taxation Office](concepts/ato)
 The overarching government entity responsible for policing the Taxation Legislation.